Bushiroad: Overview

-In the beginning of the company was an associated in six distinct subgroups that later merged into one entity.
+In the beginning, the company was associated with six distinct subgroups that later merged into one entity.
 The two most important companies that extended the company's global market were in subsidiary which was created on November 12, 2010, to expand the company to market overseas for Collectible card games.
 On May 18, 2012, Bushiroad set up a subsidiary called Bushiroad USA Inc., which is located in Los Angeles, California to help them demand and increased interest in the company in those markets.
-The company also has large number of stores offering its products in Australia, Canada, China, France, Germany, United Kingdom, Colombia, Brazil, Argentina, Indonesia, Singapore, Thailand, Malaysia, New Zealand, India, Italy, Turkey, Qatar, Philippines, Spain, Portugal, Cambodia, Mexico, South Africa, Panama, Uruguay, Peru, Paraguay, Mexico, South Africa, and Hong Kong.
+The company also has large number of stores offering its products in Australia, Canada, China, France, Germany, United Kingdom, Colombia, Brazil, Argentina, Indonesia, Singapore, Thailand, Malaysia, New Zealand, India, Italy, Turkey, Qatar, Philippines, Spain, Portugal, Cambodia, Panama, Uruguay, Peru, Paraguay, Mexico, South Africa, and Hong Kong.